rodrigoniebla-cyber/3d-Printed-Fpv-Drone/README.md

 ## Why I built it

-I wanted to make this drone because while researching 3d printed drone frames, there just weren't any options that allowed for a budget build with the O4 Pro camera.
-This led me to want to create this project: a 3d printable, economic drone that keeps performance and quality.
+I wanted to make this drone because, while researching 3D-printed drone frames, there just weren't any options that allowed for a budget build with the O4 Pro camera.
+This led me to want to create this project: a 3D-printable, economical drone that maintains performance and quality.

 ## Specs